Advancing Educational Access & Equity

 The Community College Research Initiatives (CCRI) group conducts research on equitable college access, progression and transfer, degree completion, and employment in family living-wage careers for underserved students and diverse learner populations throughout the United States.

-Learn more about current research on Transfer, New Baccalaureates, STEM, Transformative Change Initiative (TCI), and Pathways.
+Learn more about current research on Transfer, New Baccalaureates, STEM, Coaching for Change, Transformative Change Initiative (TCI), and Pathways.
 Read more in Publications for articles and reports from the CCRI team.
 Find out more about us through our mission and values and staff.
 Contact us.

 Debra Bragg, Director of CCRI, is leading the upcoming design lab at the Community College Baccalaureate Association (CCBA) conference in Washington DC on March 16-18, 2018.